Updated August 15th, 2023 by Ben Reynolds

 “I never attempt to make money on the stock market.
 I buy on the assumption that they could close the market the next day and not reopen it for five years.”

-This quote shows Warren Buffett thinks in investing time frames of at least 5 years.
+These Warren Buffett quotes show that he thinks in investing time frames of at least 5 years.
 But his holding period is preferably much longer…

 “Only buy something that you’d be perfectly happy to hold if the market shut down for 10 years.”

-“If you aren’t willing to own a stock for ten years, don’t even think about owning it for ten minutes”
+“If you aren’t willing to own a stock for 10 years, don’t even think about owning it for 10 minutes”

 These quotes shows that a 10 year holing period is really what you should look for when examining stocks to buy.